 \subsection{Technical setup}

-We use a dropout regularisation rate of \(d = 0.2\) to prevent overfitting in BERT, obtained from Huggingface\footnote{\url{https://huggingface.co/docs/transformers/en/model_doc/bert}}.
+We use a dropout regularization rate of \(d = 0.2\) to prevent overfitting in BERT, obtained from Huggingface\footnote{\url{https://huggingface.co/docs/transformers/en/model_doc/bert}}.
 The model is trained for 10 epochs with a learning rate of \(2 \times 10^{-5}\) and a batch size of 8.
-Additionally, weight decay regularisation with a rate of \(\gamma = 0.01\) is applied to further mitigate overfitting.
-We utilise Python-based libraries, including Transformers, NumPy, Pandas, Matplotlib, and PyTorch.
+Additionally, weight decay regularization with a rate of \(\gamma = 0.01\) is applied to further mitigate overfitting.
+We utilize Python-based libraries, including Transformers, NumPy, Pandas, Matplotlib, and PyTorch.
 The training process is accelerated using an NVIDIA GeForce RTX 2080 Ti GPU (graphics processing unit)with 11264 MiB of memory and an AMD Ryzen 7 5800H processor, along with 16 GB of system memory.